dibend/cgminer-avalon741-controller/cgminer_web_app/README.md

 - `templates/`: Contains HTML templates for the web UI.
   - `index.html`: The main page where commands can be submitted.
   - `result.html`: Displays the parsed JSON output in a clean format.
-- `static/`: Contains static files such as custom CSS for styling.
-  - `styles.css`: Custom styling for the Bitcoin-themed web UI.

 ## How to Use

 ### 1. Clone the Repository